-- 20.2.8 1.
-An employee holding a Scaffolding or Rigging Certificate issued by SafeWork NSW and who is engaged on work requiring a certified person will receive an allowance at the rate provided for in Schedule 3 of this Agreement. - 30.2.8.2.
-Adjustments to this rate will occur in line with salary movements contained in this Agreement. - za.z.s.s.
+- 20.2.8.1.
+An employee holding a Scaffolding or Rigging Certificate issued by SafeWork NSW and who is engaged on work requiring a certified person will receive an allowance at the rate provided for in Schedule 3 of this Agreement. - 20.2.8.2.
+Adjustments to this rate will occur in line with salary movements contained in this Agreement. - 20.2.8.3.
 Employees must produce the original certificate to the Payroll Unit so that a copy can be placed on their personal file.